InsertIO/cordovaInsert/README.md

 How to use
 ==========
 - Within the Insert console go to your app and create a custom event (say "userLogin").
-- Create a new insert and under the Triggers tab create a trigger type of custom event.
+- Create a new insert and under the Triggers tab use a trigger type of custom event.
 Select "userLogin" as the event.
 - In your javascript code use the following code to trigger the insert: